Eczema is a chronic skin problem that causes dry, red, itchy skin. It is also calledatopic dermatitis or AD.

 - Oral antihistamines—May help relieve the itch (particularly the kind that makes some people sleepy).

 - Topical immunomodulators (steroid-free medicines)—Used to reduce inflammation and stop the itch.
 They are a new class of medicines shown to work in 80% of studies done in children older than 2 years.
-Studies are currently being done to test the safety of their use in younger children.

 - Oral antihistamines—Come in several prescription types that may be more effective in certain children.